 - Are nearsighted (able to see things clearly only if they are close to the eyes)

-Since glaucoma can run in families, it’s important to know your family health history.
-And just like every family is unique, every person’s eyes are different.
-Your eye shape and how much pressure your optic nerve can withstand are also factors in your risk for developing glaucoma.
+Your eye shape and how much pressure your optic nerve can withstand are also factors that contribute to your risk for developing glaucoma.

-Getting regular dilated eye exams can help prevent glaucoma.
 This type of exam opens your pupil, which lets the eye doctor examine the optic nerves at the back of your eyes and check the pressures in each eye.
-Your doctor can help you figure out your personal risk for developing glaucoma and how often you should get checked.
+Your doctor can help you understand your personal risks for developing glaucoma and how often you should get checked.

 Eat Right to Protect Your Eyesight

-Eating a diet rich in vitamins C, E, and A, and antioxidants like zinc is key to helping prevent glaucoma and promote overall eye health.
+Eating a diet rich in vitamins C, E, and A, and antioxidants like zinc is key to improving eye health.
 Include these power foods on your daily menu:

 - Oranges, berries, tomatoes, and peppers (vitamin C)